Arithmetic volumes of unitary Shimura varieties: The volume formulas

 for any $z\in \mathcal{M}_W(\C)$ and $ s_z\in \omega^\mathrm{Hdg}_{A / \mathcal{M}_W , z} \iso H^0( A_z , \Omega^{\operatorname{dim}(A_z) }_{A_z / \C } ) . $

 The stack $\mathcal{M}_W$ has a canonical toroidal compactification $\bar{\mathcal{M}}_W$, with boundary a Cartier divisor smooth over $\co_\kk$.
 Although the Hodge bundle has a distinguished extension to the compactification, the metric on it does not extend smoothly.
 Instead, the metric is pre-log singular along the boundary, in the sense of Definition 1.20 of \cite{BBK}.
-This implies the integrability of its Chern form: the smooth $(1,1)$ form on $\mathcal{M}_W(\C)$ defined locally by
+The pre-log singular conditions allow us to view